AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 -   [RHEL certification](https://catalog.redhat.com/cloud/images/detail/3245731)
 -   [Red Hat certified instance types](https://access.redhat.com/solutions/3336161)

+## What are the differences between different Windows versions in terms of memory limits?

+Different Windows versions have different upper memory limits.
+For more information, visit [Memory Limits for Windows and Windows Server Releases](https://docs.microsoft.com/zh-cn/windows/win32/memory/memory-limits-for-windows-releases).
+Choose appropriate instance types based on the memory limits of your Windows version.

 ## Can I use a snapshot of a data disk to create a custom image?

 No, you cannot use data disk snapshots to create custom images.
 Only system disk snapshots can be used to create custom images.